KazuSoap/kindleunpack-calibre-plugin/README.md

-KindleUnpack the calibre Plugin
+KindleUnpack the calibre Plugin (with DumpAZW6)
 ============

 Open KindleBooks in Sigil

 A calibre plugin based/wrapped around the KindleUnpack software.
 (python based software to unpack Amazon / Kindlegen generated ebooks)

+### Features added in this mod

+* DumpAZW6

+If the '*.res' file exists in the following directory, decode it into a high resolution image and replace it with the corresponding image:

+  Kindle_Content_dir/ebook_dir/*.res

+    or

+  calibre_library_dir/ebook_dir/*.res

 Links
 =====